16 Expert Tips for Taking Stunning Travel Photos on Your iPhone

 Shop Camera Tripods

-2. Turn off the flash and use a clip-on light instead.
+2. Disable auto-flash (and use a clip-on light instead).

 Most professional photographers agree: You should never use the auto-flash on your camera phone.
 This burst of light usually produces poor-quality, pixelated photos and completely washes out your subject—and flash photography is often banned at museums and art galleries anyway.
 To disable auto-flash, open your camera app, tap the flash icon on the left of the screen (it looks like a little lightning bolt), and select “flash off” (which will be a symbol of the flash with a line through it).

 So does this mean you can no longer take photos in the dark?
 Not at all.
-You can attach an external flash unit to your phone to get more natural-looking lighting.
-Jeremy Scott Foster, Founder and CEO of TravelFreak, recommends the Xinbaohong ring light, which is advertised as a selfie light but can be easily turned around to use for regular photos. “[It’s] something that can be particularly useful for evening shots where you are enjoying the cultural nightlife, or witnessing beautiful landscapes in the dark,” he says.
-“It will be the difference between a blurry photo…and a clear and crisp nighttime image that shows the beauty of what you are actually seeing.”
+Newer iPhones have gotten much better at handling low light, but any phone will still benefit from a little help at night.
+The best option for more natural-looking lighting is to attach an external flash unit to your phone.
+Jeremy Scott Foster, Founder and CEO of TravelFreak, recommends the Xinbaohong ring light, which is advertised as a selfie light but can be easily turned around to use for regular photos.
+“It’s something that can be particularly useful for evening shots where you are enjoying the cultural nightlife, or witnessing beautiful landscapes in the dark,” he says.
+“It will be the difference between a blurry photo… and a clear and crisp nighttime image that shows the beauty of what you are actually seeing.”
+Clip-on selfie lights are usually very inexpensive, making this an easy fix for grainy nighttime shots.

 Shop Ring Lights

-3. Use a remote shutter for next-level selfies.
+3. Use a remote shutter to achieve next-level selfies.

-You’ve probably seen tons of travel influencers post dreamy pics of themselves immersed in nature—perhaps they’re walking down a tree-lined path, or gazing out over a canyon.
-And unless they’re always traveling with their “Instagram husband,” chances are they achieved those shots using a remote shutter.
+You’ve probably seen tons of travel influencers post dreamy pics of themselves immersed in nature—perhaps walking down a tree-lined path or gazing out over a canyon.
+And unless the influencer always travels with an “Instagram husband" or partner, it's highly likely that they achieved those shots using a remote shutter.

 Shop Remote Shutters